aws/amazon-ecs-cluster-state-service/CONTRIBUTING.md

 You may run all tests by running `make` inside cluster-state-service and daemon-scheduler (requires go, go-swagger to be installed).
 If you have golang installed, you may run `make get-deps` to install dependencies.

 ### Licensing
-Blox is released under an Apache 2.0 license.
+amazon-ecs-cluster-state-service is released under an Apache 2.0 license.
 Any code that you submit will be released under that license.
 For significant changes, we may ask you to sign a Contributor License Agreement.